stat6250-w18/course-questions-wiki/week-10/README.md

 - Question(dfei-stat6250): Do I have to put some special signal when reading the raw data values in order?
 - *Question* (shatcher4-stat6250): How do you specify a range of variables in the INPUT statement?
 - *Question*(kamirneni-stat6250): What is the function of MISSOVER?
+- *Answer* (sbagdi-stat6250): The MISSOVER option in INFILE statement is used to prevent SAS from reading the next record when missing values are encountered at the end of the record.
 - Question(pcheng14-stat6250):When should list input be used to read data that is free-format?
 - Question (nshrivastava2-stat6250): When PROC IMPORT is used to read a CSV, tab, or other character-delimited file, what procedure SAS uses / follows?
 - Question(tchan49-stat6250):Can you use list input to read data that is not free-format?